encode/django-rest-framework/docs/api-guide/fields.md

 When serializing the instance, default will be used if the the object attribute or dictionary key is not present in the instance.

 Note that setting a `default` value implies that the field is not required.
 Including both the `default` and `required` keyword arguments is invalid and will raise an error.

+### `allow_null`

+Normally an error will be raised if `None` is passed to a serializer field.
+Set this keyword argument to `True` if `None` should be considered a valid value.

+Note that, without an explicit `default`, setting this argument to `True` will imply a `default` value of `null` for serialization output, but does not imply a default for input deserialization.

+Defaults to `False`

 ### `source`